• Home

 Corruption and Illicit Trade

-Corruption erodes controls designed to prohibit illegal goods to move across borders.
-It undermines law enforcement operations to detect or interrupt illicit trade and contributes to impunity of illicit traders.
+Corruption erodes the control over illicit trade.
+It undermines law enforcement operations to detect or interrupt illicit trade and contributes to the impunity of illicit traders.
+It enables criminal networks to operate unchecked, thereby fueling the growth and entrenchment of illicit trade.

 Picture